letronghieu4897/StandSitReminder/README.md

 2. **Start Timer**: Click the Start button to begin your cycle
 3. **Get Notified**: Receive notifications when it's time to switch positions
 4. **Track Progress**: Visual timer shows your progress in the current position
-5. **Build Streaks**: Maintain your daily usage streak for extra motivation

 ## Default Settings